Manu58/RepData_PeerAssessment1/PA1_template.md

 We find a daily average of 10800 steps a day, which corresponds to $\sim 8$ km ($\sim 5$ miles) for an average person.

-This happens to be accidentally (?) the "official" healthy target.
+This happens to be accidentally (or maybe not) the "official" [healthy target](http://www.thewalkingsite.com/10000steps.html).

 The median of 10800, being close to the mean, hints at a symmetric distribution.